-Invasive plants in zone 4 covers lots of territory, but here are some of the most commonly found invasive species with some alternatives you can plant instead.
+Invasive plants in zone 4 cover lots of territories, but here are some of the most commonly found invasive species with some alternatives you can plant instead.

 Butterfly Bush – Although it provides nectar that attracts pollinators, butterfly bush, or summer lilac, is an extremely hardy invader that spreads via broken stem sections and seeds dispersed by wind and water.
-It can be found along riverbanks, through forest regions and into open range areas.
+It can be found along riverbanks, through forest regions, and in open range areas.
 Instead, plant: